CalcBeacon logoCalcBeacon

 How to use the bmr calculator

 Estimate basal metabolic rate with the Mifflin-St Jeor equation using age, sex, weight, and height.
-Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.
+Use this page for a quick estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 This tool also sits inside the CalcBeacon health cluster.
 That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.

-When it is usefulUse this tool when you want a fast estimate, want to compare options, or want a clearer answer before moving on.
+When it is usefulUse this tool when you want a quick estimate, want to compare options, or want a clearer answer before moving on.

 Common mistakesCheck that your numbers use the same units, avoid leaving key fields blank, and test a second scenario so you can see how sensitive the final result is.